will-wow/contacts/docs/blog.md

 **Sharing State: NewContactButton**

 Next, users need to be able to create new contacts from the index page.
-That means the `New Contact` button, instead of linking to a new page, should create a new contact, update the server, and adding a new row to the table.
+Right now the `New Contact` button just links to the New Contact page.
+Instead, it should create a new contact, update the server, and add a new row to the table.

 We could add that button to the `ContactList` component.
 But it would be more convenient to render the `NewContactButton` totally separately, so we can put it wherever we want to in the page.
-But that means figuring out cross-component communication, so that clicking the `NewContactButton` will somehow change the list of contacts in the `ContactList`.
+But that means figuring out cross-component communication, so clicking the `NewContactButton` will somehow change the list of contacts in the `ContactList`.

 For React that might mean spending a couple hours setting up Redux.
 Instead, Svelte has the concept of Stores, which are just simple implementations of the Observer pattern.
 You can set a store’s value, update it, and subscribe to updates.
 Svelte comes with `writable` and `readable` stores, and it’s easy to make custom stores that implement the store interface.
-Svelte helps you build stores that are `derived` from other stores.
+Svelte also helps you build stores that are `derived` from other stores.

 First let's set up the store.
-It'll be a `writable` store called `contactStore`, that starts as an empty list.
-We'll also extract the save and delete functions into this module, so all the ways to get and update the contacts are collected together.
+It'll be a `writable` store called `contactStore`, which starts as an empty list.
+We'll also extract the save and delete functions from `ContactList` into this module, so all the ways to get and update contacts are collected together.

 ```javascript
 // app/javascript/src/contact-store.js